-They’re members of the health care team composed of nurses and physicians and have the opportunity of directly being involved with patient care.
+Hospital pharmacists are members of the health care team composed of nurses and physicians and have the opportunity of directly being involved with patient care.

 The clinical skills and knowledge that contemporary pharmacists possess position the hospital pharmacist an authoritative source of drug information for doctors, nurses, and patients.

 Community/retail pharmacists play a huge role in the “wellness” movement, especially through counseling patients about preventive medicine.

 They render service to patients and the community at large by providing medications and other associated services, giving information and advice on health, and by referring patients to other care sources like doctors when necessary.

 Community/retail pharmacists must be knowledgeable about the composition of drugs, the physicochemical properties of drugs, their uses and even the drug manufacturer, as well as how these drugs are tested for strength and peace.

 Industrial pharmacists are pharmacists engaged in quality control, marketing, product development, research and sales and administration.

 A lot of pharmacists obtain postgraduate degrees in this field.
 Those who have an interest in sales and administration can serve as medical representatives by combining this with their technical background in pharmacy.